So you run your own coaching business. That’s great!

 This means, learning how to get your message across effectively should be your first priority.
 Because every client is different, they will all pick up what you have to offer at different rates.
 But that’s okay.

 Teaching is a marathon, not a sprint.
 And even if your clients don’t get things straight away, by tweaking your methods and finding the best way to get to them, they will get there sooner or later.
+The good news is that it might not be time consuming.
+Sometimes, a three hour long session will be sufficient.

 And that’s what matters – getting there.
 How much time it takes is inconsequential.